Small-town Minnesota practices social distancing, but it's hard to do

 Across the street, Nicoll’s Cafe owner Butch Nicoll is glad to be working in a tight-knit community.
 He recently added a doorbell to a sliding window he happened to have in the back of his building.
 It now functions as a takeout window.

-Business at his restaurant, which is known for its pancakes, is running about 25 percent of what it was, he said, and he cried when he had to lay off 13 workers.
+Business at his restaurant, which is known for its pancakes, is running about 25% of what it was, he said, and he cried when he had to lay off 13 workers.
 But he said he’s grateful that he at least has the opportunity to get a few orders out.

 “This little town has really held together.
 I think they come and get to-gos even if they’re not hungry,” Nicoll said.
 “We will survive.
 This will all work out.”